Skip to main content

 Conference attendees have access to MWI ombuds Jai Calloway.

 Jai Calloway ombudsJai Calloway is an experienced, people‐focused ombuds with a mission to redefine how people understand and work together by harnessing the power of difference.
-Jai has spent over fourteen years working and studying conflict resolution methodology and its intersection with diversity and inclusion within organizational settings.
-Jai previously served as Corporate Ombuds for Halliburton Oil Services and serves as an external organizational ombuds for small businesses cross‐industry.
+Jai has spent over 15 years working and studying conflict resolution methodologies and their intersection with diversity and inclusion in organizational settings.
+Jai previously served as Corporate Ombuds for Halliburton Oil Services and now serves as an external organizational ombuds for small businesses across industries.
 She is an alumnus of the Pepperdine Caruso School of Law – Straus Institute of Dispute Resolution.
-Jai was Vice‐Chair of the American Bar Association Dispute Resolution Section and was Chair of the International Ombuds Association Diversity, Equity, Inclusion and Belonging (DEIB) Task Force.
-In addition to her work as an ombuds and conference ombuds, Jai works as an organizational development consultant, where her focuses are conflict resolution, employee engagement, and diversity & inclusion.
+Jai was Vice‐Chair of the American Bar Association Dispute Resolution Section and was Chair of the International Ombuds Association Diversity, Equity, Inclusion, and Belonging (DEIB) Task Force.
+In addition to her work as an ombuds and conference ombuds, Jai works as an organizational development consultant, focusing on conflict resolution, employee engagement, and diversity & inclusion.

 Contact